 Decide if your high annual fee cards are still worth it

-Before you set your focus on earning rewards for future travel, it would be smart to look in your wallet and decide which cards will serve you best in 2021.
+Before you set your focus on earning rewards for future travel, it would be smart to look in your wallet and decide which cards will serve you best for the rest of the year.

-I personally have travel reward cards that I keep solely for the travel benefits.
-The Platinum Card® from American Express grants me access into Amex Centurion Lounges and Priority Pass lounges, and the United℠ Explorer Card, which covers bag fees on United flights.
+I, personally, have travel rewards cards that I keep solely for the travel benefits.
+The Platinum Card® from American Express grants me access to Amex Centurion Lounges and Priority Pass lounges, and the United℠ Explorer Card covers bag fees on United flights.

-If I knew I wouldn’t be traveling for another year, I’d likely cancel my Platinum card or request to downgrade it to a card with no annual fee that still earns Membership Rewards to save myself the $550 annual fee, because I wouldn’t really be able to take advantage of any of the card benefits that I care about.
+For example, if two years ago I knew I wouldn’t be traveling for another year, I’d likely cancel my Platinum card or request to downgrade it to a card with no annual fee that still earns Membership Rewards to save myself the $695 annual fee, because I wouldn’t really be able to take advantage of any of the card benefits that I care about.
 I might also cancel the United card since I wouldn’t care about free bags this year.
 I’d keep my Chase Sapphire Reserve, which would allow me to transfer any Ultimate Rewards points I’d earned to United miles when I’m ready to fly again.